Desmond Tan’s secret to staying positive: Is he really happy all the time?

 Catch Desmond Tan in his latest drama Falling Into You, currently available on MeWatch; and in CTRL, premiering in March 2021 on Mediacorp TV Channel 8.

-Photography: Jason Riley/nonlinear; Art: Chern Ling, Jasper Loh; Styling: Daryll Alexius Yeo; Fashion Assistant: Phua Yue En; Makeup: Melissa Yeo; Hair: Ryan Yap/Passion Hair Salon; Style Editor: Serene Seow.
+Style Editor: Serene Seow; Art Direction: Chern Ling, Jasper Loh; Photography: Jason Riley/nonlinear; Styling: Daryll Alexius Yeo; Fashion Assistant: Phua Yue En; Makeup: Melissa Yeo; Hair: Ryan Yap/Passion Hair Salon; Style Editor: Serene Seow.
 Special thanks to JW Marriott Singapore South Beach.